diyjac/SDC-P5/README.md

 ![Initial Sliding Window Attempt](./vehicleLab/visualized/InitialSlidingWindowTest.jpg)

 This produced searches that had a lot of fault positives, and were too time consuming.
-Took as much as a second per screen without even putting in effort to get rid of fault positives.
+Took as much as a second per frame without even putting in effort to get rid of fault positives.
 It was not very satisfying.

 ![Initial Sliding Window Test Results](./vehicleLab/visualized/InitialTest.jpg)